 Although often cited as a factor, population aging is probably not responsible for recent increased costs because the generation now in old age has not yet increased disproportionately; also, more effective health care has tended to delay serious illness in this generation.
-However, the aging of baby boomers may affect costs more as the proportion of the population > 65 increases from about 13% currently to almost 20% after 2030.
+However, the aging of baby boomers may affect costs more as the proportion of the population > 65 increases from about 15% in 2016 to almost 20% after 2030.

 Use of costly new technologies and drugs may be the largest single factor among the many that increase US health care costs.